 A word of caution, though.
 Just because an arrow performed better on this particular post-click landing page, does not mean arrows will always be the surefire way to maximize conversions.
 As with every other post-click landing page element, we recommend you A/B test visual cues to determine if this research holds true for your offers.

 How to use implicit visual cues on post-click landing pages

 Implicit visual cues are not straightforward like arrows and pointing.
 These design elements don’t directly point to a particular object.
 Rather, they rely on a more subtle approach to persuade visitors to fulfill the conversion goal.

 Using white space around an element is a great visual cue to get visitors to focus on that particular element.
 Notice the difference white space makes on the readability of the text on the right, versus the text on the left?

 Don’t rely on your visitors’ attention span to get you conversions.
 Take matters into your hands and guide visitors to the conversion goal with the help of visual cues — both explicit and implicit.
-You can create designer-friendly landing pages with visual cues that command attention today.
-Simply sign up with Instapage and choose any one of the 100+ fully customizable templates we offer.
+You can create designer-friendly post-click landing pages with visual cues that command attention today.
+Simply sign-up for an Instapage Enterprise demo.